thingsboard/thingsboard.github.io/docs/samples/exxn/exxn.md

 <br/>
-* [Step 1.6] In order to check if the Device is connected correctly to ThingsBoard, we can go to ThingsBoard Devices administration menu, select the Device with the Access token previously created and verify if the Client attributes the device has been communicated.
+* [Step 1.6] To verify that the device is connected correctly to ThingsBoard, go to the ThingsBoard Devices administration menu, select the device using the Access token previously created, and check if the device's client attributes have been communicated.

 <p align="center">
    <img src="/images/samples/exxn/client_attributes.png" >